Greece–Israel relations: 2020s

+In May 2021, an agreement was reached after a government-to-government negotiation for the establishment of the International Flight Training Center within the Kalamata Air Base premises in Kalamata, Greece.
+The €1.375 billion deal includes a 22-year public-private partnership with Elbit Systems to modernize Greece’s pilot training capabilities.

 Current relations

 Relations between Greece and Israel have improved since 1995 due to the decline of Israeli-Turkish relations under the AK Party of prime minister Erdoğan, Greece's desire to increase its deterrent power against Turkey and the improvement in U.S.-Greece relations.
 In 2006, President Moshe Katsav visited Greece, in what was the first official visit by an Israeli head of state.

 Greece–Israel relations improved further as Turkish-Israel relations worsened in the aftermath of the Gaza flotilla raid in May 2010.
 In July 2010 Greek Prime minister George Papandreou (son of Andreas Papandreou) made an official visit to Israel after many years, in order to improve bilateral relations between the two countries.
 During Netanyahu's reciprocal visit in August 2010, the leaders of the two states discussed the Israeli-Palestinian conflict, Iran, and military and economic cooperation in a one-on-one meeting that lasted an hour and a half.

 In January 2011 Foreign Minister of Israel Avigdor Liberman made a state visit to Athens.
 During that visit, the two countries reportedly set up a joint committee to study ways of improving cooperation on strategic and anti-terror issues.